 Swami Chaitania (10:18):

 Yeah.
-But see, cannabis has been, you know, of course cannabis is what we call it nowadays, but in those days we had so many words for it, you know, the pot, marijuana, tea, whatever.
-And that was really an essential part and essential ingredient of the hippie culture and all the music that came out of San Francisco.
-You know, a lot of talk about the LSD and so on.
+But see, of course cannabis is what we call it nowadays, but in those days we had so many words for it, the pot, marijuana, tea, whatever.
+And that was really an essential part an essential ingredient of the hippie culture and all the music that came out of San Francisco.
+A lot of talk about the LSD and so on.
 But LSD trips were kind of like once a week or once a month.
-Cannabis, you distribute it every day, all day.
-You did cannabis as much as you could.
-And in those days, in that, in the very late sixties, early seventies, I had a live show called ESP, extra sensory projections with a couple of other guys.
+Cannabis, you distribute it every day, all day You did cannabis as much as you could.
+And in those days, in the very late ‘60s, early ‘70s, I had a live show called ESP Extra Sensory Projections with a couple of other guys.
 We had a lot of slides and projectors and so on.
-But we also, uh, we were what was known as a holding company because there were these dealers who didn’t want to stash their kilos in their, uh, in their apartments.
-So we would stash their kilos in our place and we could take them in and out easily.
-Cause we had all these projectors and so on and so that we’d take out the protectors and put the kilos in the protector boxes and so on.
-So and so that our fevered are the rent we charged for doing that.
-Storing all their, uh, all their kilos was, we could roll as many joints as we could a day.
-So we’d roll up about 20 joints every morning.
+But we also we were what was known as a holding company because there were these dealers who didn’t want to stash their kilos in their apartments.
+So we would stash their kilos in our place and we could take them in and out easily because we had all these projectors.
+And so, we’d take out the projectors and put the kilos in the projector boxes.
+What we charged for doing that, storing all their kilos, was we could roll as many joints as we could a day.
+So, we’d roll up about 20 joints every morning.
 And then as we used to say, just trip around the city, pick up people hitchhiking and go to the park, go to the beach, smoke joints and so on in a coffee shop.
-It was really a, it was a very nonchalant time, but I was with a group of artists and we went, we did drawing, we did pen and ink drawing, we did painting and so on and photographs and acts.
-I’m working on those photographs right now.
-A pictures I took 50 years ago.
+It was a very nonchalant time, but I was with a group of artists and everywhere we went, we did drawing, we did pen and ink drawing, we did painting and photographs, and actually I’m working on those photographs right now.
+Pot pictures I took 50 years ago.

 Alex Halperin (12:04):

 I really liked that phrase.
 A nonchalant time.